-Sleep is a vital part of the healthy weight equation because sleep deprivation reduces the production of the hormone Leptin, which encourages the body to expend energy and is also a natural appetite suppressant.
+Sleep is a vital part of the healthy weight equation because sleep deprivation reduces the production of the hormone, Leptin, which encourages the body to expend energy and is also a natural appetite suppressant.

 When you sleep your body performs so many important functions, including the assimilation of nutrients, resetting and recovery, so it's important to get enough.

-Not enough sleep, or poor quality sleep, has been linked to fat storage and buildup, plus a whole host of other health issues.
+Not enough sleep, or poor quality sleep, has been linked to weight gain, plus a host of other health issues.